Caleb9/asuswrt-merlin-nordvpn-wg-updater/README.md

 periodically on your router, queries NordVPN API for the recommended server, and modifies the client settings accordingly.

+## How?

+The script queries NordVPN API for recommended server and updates `nvram` and `wg` settings corresponding to an instance of a client on the router.

+__The script intentionally only updates _enabled_ clients, so if you disable a client, it will not update it to the recommended server__.

 ## Limitations / Requirements

 For simplicity, setting up the script requires that you already have a WireGuard NordVPN client set up on the router.
-The script intentionally only updates _enabled_ clients, so if you disable a client, it will not update it to the recommended server.

 ## Tested On

 RT-AX86U Pro with Asuswrt-Merlin version 3004.388.6_2

 ## Setup

+### TL;DR

+For those proficient in Asuswrt-Merlin management, just setup an instance of NordVPN WireGuard client on the router, upload the `nordvpn-updater.sh` script, download `jq` binary to `/opt/usr/bin/` and schedule execution with a cron job.

+### Detailed Instructions

 1. Use
    [sfiorini/NordVPN-Wireguard](https://github.com/sfiorini/NordVPN-Wireguard)